Updated November 25, 2025

 Looking to hire a PR agency?
 Check out top-ranked public relations experts on Clutch.

 Corporate PR is the strategic communication of company goals, messages, values, and more.
-The goal is to create a favorable public image of the business and build relationships with stakeholders, such as customers, employees, media, and investors.
+The goal is to create a favorable public image for the business and establish relationships with key stakeholders, including customers, employees, media, and investors.

 Public relations in general, is a broad term and encompasses everything from media relations to internal communications and reputation management.